-While the first edition of this collection included both Australian and international research, for this second edition we have limited the collection to Australian literature only.
+While the first edition of this collection included both Australian and international research, for the second edition in 2019 we limited the collection to Australian literature only.
+This updated second edition published in June 2020 includes 12 additional ANROWS reports that have been published since June 2019.